 Tipping in Costa Rica

 So first things first.
-Tipping is not a normal part of the Costa Rican culture.
-Costa Ricans normally don’t give anything extra no matter how great or lousy the service is.
+Tipping is not a mandatory part of the Costa Rican culture.
+Costa Ricans normally don’t give extra no matter how great or lousy the service is.
 It’s nothing personal.
-It’s just not their culture because the tip is already included in the price so that is what they’re used to and what they grew up with.

 Yeison never tipped as a Costa Rican growing up, even working in the tourism industry.
 It just isn’t part of the Costa Rican culture and it’s not something taught to them.